 Please note that when requesting rates for some remote points in Alaska, the application may prompt you to contact Estes.
-Just call us toll-free at 1-866-ESTES4U (378-3748), and press 44 to speak with a rate specialist who can give you a quote over the phone.
+Simply call us toll-free at 1-866-ESTES4U (378-3748), and press 44 to speak with a rate specialist who can give you a quote over the phone.

 A: Since Alaska shipments are domestic freight, a Bill of Lading is the only required form.
 We deliver each Alaska shipment on an Estes freight bill.

 A: Our regular LTL ground rates apply as far as Seattle.
-We base our rates from Seattle to the final destination in Alaska on actual class, weight per hundred weight (CWT) and the ocean fuel charge.
+We base our rates from Seattle to the final destination in Alaska on class, weight per hundred weight (CWT) and the ocean fuel charge.